Authentication Overview

 The Login Flow

-- User initiates login - Your application redirects the user to LumoAuth's authorization endpoint
+- User initiates login.
+Your application redirects the user to LumoAuth's authorization endpoint.

-- Redirect back - LumoAuth redirects to your app with an authorization code
+- Redirect back.
+LumoAuth redirects to your app with an authorization code.

-- Token exchange - Your app exchanges the code for access, ID, and refresh tokens
+- Token exchange.
+Your app exchanges the code for access, ID, and refresh tokens.

-All authentication flows use tenant-specific URLs:
+All authentication flows use organization-specific URLs:

-Authorization: /t/{tenantSlug}/api/v1/oauth/authorize
+Authorization: /orgs/{orgId}/api/v1/oauth/authorize

-Token: /t/{tenantSlug}/api/v1/oauth/token
+Token: /orgs/{orgId}/api/v1/oauth/token

-User Info: /t/{tenantSlug}/api/v1/oauth/userinfo
+User Info: /orgs/{orgId}/api/v1/oauth/userinfo

-OIDC Discovery: /t/{tenantSlug}/api/v1/.well-known/openid-configuration
+OIDC Discovery: /orgs/{orgId}/api/v1/.well-known/openid-configuration

-Each tenant can independently configure:
+Each organization can independently configure:

 - Which authentication methods are enabled